Originally posted April 10, 2017

 One common example of nerve pain occurs when a person has a lumbar herniated disc.
 The discs between the vertebrae can herniate and press against a nearby spinal nerve root.
 Leakage of the gel-like material inside the disc may also aggravate a nerve.

-After the nerves are damaged and neuropathy develops, abnormal signals from the peripheral nervous system and the central nervous system prevent the pain from easing.
+After the nerves are damaged and nerve pain develops, abnormal signals from the nervous system prevent the pain from easing.

 Types of Back Pain